rust-unofficial/patterns/intro.md

 ## Participation

-If you are interested in contributing to the Patterns catalogue, check out the [contribution guidelines](https://github.com/rust-unofficial/patterns/blob/master/CONTRIBUTING.md).
+If you are interested in contributing to this book, check out the [contribution guidelines](https://github.com/rust-unofficial/patterns/blob/master/CONTRIBUTING.md).

 ## Design patterns